Retirement Cost of Living: What You Need to Know Before You Retire

 Location, Location, Location: The Geographic Impact

-Factors to Compare When Considering Relocation for Retirement:
+Factors to Compare When Considering Relocation for Retirement

-Factor Considerations Potential Impact on Retirement Cost of Living
+Factor Considerations Potential Impact

-Taxes State income tax (on retirement income), sales tax, property taxes Significant variation; some states have no income tax
+Taxes State income tax (on retirement income), sales tax, property taxes Varies widely; some states do not have income tax

 Transportation Walkability, public transit, car dependency Lower in walkable cities with good transit